 |You are outside the United States||Contact your nearest U.S. embassy or consulate to replace your passport.|

-Note: If not reported within 90 days from the date issued, you will be required to re-apply and pay all applicable fees.
+If you do not report your passport lost in the mail within 90 days from the date it was issued, you must apply again and pay all applicable fees.

 You can return the passport of a deceased relative for cancelation.
 We can return the passport after it is canceled.